appsmithorg/appsmith-docs/website/docs/packages/tutorial/query-module.md

 8. Run and Publish the module.

-With this, you've created a new query module.
-To access the module inside any app, follow the instructions in the [use query-module section](#use-query-module).
+You have successfully created the first query module.